 If you use a website developer to build and manage your website, they may offer a website maintenance care plan that can bundle many of these costs in one easy monthly payment.
-These usually range from $50 to $500 a month, and are great for businesses that have the budget and don’t want to be bothered stressing about website maintenance.
+These usually range from $50 to $500 a month and are great for businesses that have the budget and don’t want to be bothered by stressing about website maintenance.

 Types of Websites

 From DIY to full-service custom design and development, you have choices when picking the type of website that works best for you and your business.

 When you decide which option to choose here, make sure to take into account how much work and time you want to put into your website project, how comfortable you are with internet technology, and what your realistic budget is.

 This will be your most affordable option, but it will take the most amount of time and work.

 A lot of people look to do-it-yourself when they are first starting out, and that’s reasonable.
 It’s possible that you are comfortable with technology, have time to do the work, and your marketing budget is close to empty.